rifanid98/elemes/README.md

 - Change the database configuration in the ```.env.stage.local``` file in the ```TYPEORM``` section.
 - The migration will be executed automatically when the server starts.

+## Cloudinary Config

+Change the cloudinary credentials with your existing credentials in the ```src/di/provider/cloudinary.provider.ts``` file.
+Otherwise, server will not run.

 ## Getting Started

 - Install dependencies ```yarn install```.